chloechsu/esm/examples/inverse_folding/README.md

 **By default, the script only loads the backbone of the specified target chain as model input.** To instead use the entire complex backbone as model input for conditioning, use the `--multichain-backbone` flag to load all chains.
+(In the example below, the encoder loads the backbone of all chains as input to the encoder, and the decoder scores sequences for chain C.)
 ```
 python score_log_likelihoods.py data/5YH2.pdb \
     data/5YH2_mutated_seqs.fasta --chain C \